CASEY ADAM CRAIG

 Casey’s current RESEARCH in social and emotional learning explores the normalization of emotion discussion, and mindfulness in the performing arts classroom.
 When applied in the classroom, social and emotional learning principles help students gain empathy skills through intentional activities that allow students to share their culture and life experience.
 Social and emotional learning principles also give educators tools in which to begin decolonizing the classroom - diversifying materials, supporting empowerment, involving students in curriculum creation, and finding diverse ways of assessment that recognize knowledge.
 In cultivating emotion-based discoveries, educators send thoughtful performers into the professional arena - performers with a deeper understanding of empathy, and strengthened coping and mindfulness skills.

-Casey is currently on the board of AT THE RIDGE THEATRE (ART), which provides quality musical theatre to Kent, Wa and the surrounding community.
+Casey is currently the Associate Director of Youth Education for VILLAGE THEATRE - a regional theatre based in Issaquah, Washington.
+He also serves on the board of AT THE RIDGE THEATRE (ART), which provides quality musical theatre to Kent, Wa and the surrounding community.
 ART is designed to function as a collaborative effort between educators, students, families, theatre supporters, local business and civic groups.
 ART's goal is to provide students from across geographic and socio-economic regions of the Kent School District with arts education, and exposure to musical theatre.